risenW/flood-mapping/README.md

-Visualization web application presented by Team DataFinder in the CCHub 2020 Data4Gov visualization hackathon
+Visualization web application developed by Team DataFinder in the CCHub 2020 Data4Gov visualization hackathon.